ibm-cloud-docs/Registry/registry_responsibilities.md

 | Copy your data to another region. | | It is your responsibility to copy the data to another region.
 For more information, see [Regions](/docs/Registry?topic=Registry-registry_overview#registry_regions).|
 | Restore the contents of the data in a single region. | It is the responsibility of {{site.data.keyword.IBM_notm}} to restore the contents of the data in a single region. | |
 {: row-headers}
 {: caption="Table 5.
-Responsibilities for disaster recovery" caption-side="top"}
+Responsibilities for disaster recovery" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}